How to roll back PC to earlier state using Point-in-time Restore on Windows 11

 Windows 11 Point-in-time Restore / Image: Mauro Huculak

-On Windows 11, you can use the Point-in-time Restore to recover your computer from a broken driver, buggy update, misconfiguration, malware, or a user mistake, and in this guide, I’ll outline the steps to complete this process.
+On Windows 11, you can use Point-in-time Restore to recover your computer from a broken driver, a buggy update, a misconfiguration, malware, or a user mistake.
+In this guide, I’ll outline the steps to complete this process.

-Point-in-time Restore is a new recovery feature that Microsoft has introduced, starting with build 26220.7271 in the Dev and Beta Channels.
-The feature lets you restore your computer to the exact state it was in at an earlier point in time using restore points.
+Point-in-time Restore is a new recovery feature introduced by Microsoft, starting with the July 2026 Security Update.
+The feature lets you restore your computer to its exact state at an earlier point in time using restore points.

 Also, the recovery feature comes enabled by default on Windows 11 Home and Pro as long as they have at least 200GB of storage.